loathers/mafioso/README.md

 Many of the App Icons were gotten from [Game-icons.net](https://game-icons.net/).

-Some from [Simple Icons](https://github.com/simple-icons/simple-icons), thanks open source!
+Some from [Feather Icons](https://feathericons.com/), thanks open source!

 ## Contributing
 Please feel free to fork or contribute pull requests.